A GEORGIAN HISTORICAL MYSTERY

 A utumn 1763.
 Career diplomat Alec Halsey has been elevated to a marquessate he doesn't want and Polite Society believes he doesn't deserve.
 And with the suspicion he murdered his brother still lingering in London drawing rooms, returning to London after seven months in seclusion might well be a mistake.
 So when a nobody vicar drops dead beside him at a party-political dinner, and his rabble-rousing uncle Plantagenet is bashed and left for dead in a laneway, Alec’s foreboding deepens.
 Uncovering the vicar's true identity, Alec suspects the man was poisoned.
 But who would want a seemingly harmless man of God murdered, and why?

-Goethe International Novel Writing Competition Finalist for Outstanding Works in Post-1750s Historical Fiction, Romance Writers of Australia Romantic Book of the Year Finalist.
+Goethe International Novel Writing Competition Finalist for Outstanding Works in Post-1750s Historical Fiction, B.R.A.G.
+Medallion honoree, Finalist Australian Romance Readers Awards.

 Character-driven amateur sleuth